ncyellow/simplebank/README.md

 # simplebank
-A fan project for practicing
+A fan project for practicing go